-I was a member of John Burgess’s writers’ group at the Nuffield Theatre, Southampton from 2005 -2007 where John’s teachings provided me with an invaluable insight into the technical aspects of playwriting and to the world of theatre.
+I was a member of John Burgess’s writers’ group at the Nuffield Theatre, Southampton from 2005 to 2007 where John’s teachings provided me with an invaluable insight into the technical aspects of playwriting and to the world of theatre.
 He taught me about all aspects of playwriting, including structure, style, rhythm and tempo and perhaps most importantly of all, how to write in my own voice.
 John motivated me and my fellow students to attain the high standards he set for us all.
 As a result of John’s tuition, I have had several plays published and performed both in the UK and abroad.

 I was writing with less and less confidence and with words I didn’t feel I owned… But in JB’s class you had to get behind your words, listen, learn to trust yourself, to work your voice… For me it was like a fresh start.
 JB then championed my work and helped me gain my first BBC Radio 4 commission.
 Since working with John I have now had 3 radio commissions and 3 new writing commissions.

 I came to the course from a mid-career standpoint rather than as a new writer.
-I have been a writer all my life (as well as working in the theatre) and although I started out writing radio (for Radio 4) and stage plays I had become, for the last ten years, almost solely employed writing for pre-school children’s television.
+I have been a writer all my life (as well as working in the theatre) and although I started out writing radio (for BBC Radio 4) and stage plays I had become, for the last ten years, almost solely employed writing for pre-school children’s television.
 Although this is a medium that I love, I felt that I would like to try and write for adults again.
 I was very worried that I would never again be able to write anything longer than the eight minutes which was my usual commission.

 I found the course exhilarating, scary, fascinating and often very funny.
 It was fantastic to read all the plays that John gave us and told us about and it was great to hear the other writer’s work in the class.
 In my experience writing classes are often very serious but John’s class wasn’t like that.
 There was a lot a comedy, both written and read, and we laughed a lot.